Fidan calls for UN Reform, cites inadequate global crisis response

 Foreign Minister Hakan Fidan critiqued the United Nations and called for a reform on Monday, stating that it has failed to demonstrate the leadership needed to tackle current global challenges.

-"International peace and security cannot be left to the will of a privileged clique consisting of a limited number of countries," he asserted.
+“International peace and security cannot be left to a privileged group of a limited number of countries,” Fidan said, calling for a more inclusive and multilateral framework.

 UN,